red

 Dolly Everett tragically took her life when she was 14, following sustained bullying and cyber-bullying.
 Picture: supplied

 Once downloaded, families can access articles, videos and alerts on how to deal with cyber-bullying.
+The app facilitated more than 18,000 sessions in 2024 alone.

 The Beacon app offers tailored support for kids and their families.
 Picture: supplied